MATTHIAS GARCIA

 A WILL OF CANDOUR

-NOVEMBER 12 - DECEMBER 6, 2025
+NOVEMBER 13 - DECEMBER 6, 2025

-Gouache, iridescent paint and china ink on paper
+Gouache, watercolour and China ink on paper

-41 x 32 cm
+29 x 21 cm

-I am the son.
-I am the heir.
-Of a shyness that is criminally vulgar… the introductory lyrics to The Smiths iconic song, How Soon Is Now?
-Not only was a major influence to the younger version of Matthias Garcia, the song is often interpreted to themes of loneliness and alienation with an underlining sentiment for longing, love and connection echoing in the chorus, I am Human and I need to be loved, Just like everybody else does.
+The introductory lyrics to The Smiths iconic song, How Soon Is Now?
+Not only a major influence on the younger version of Matthias Garcia it is often interpreted to themes of loneliness and alienation with an underlining sentiment for longing, love and connection.

 Stormy Day